lampapps/S3_site_sync/README.md

 # S3_site_sync

-A bash script to sync local folder with S3 using AWS CLI
+A bash script to sync local web site with S3 using AWS CLI

 ## Getting Started